RyanHUNGry/Interpreting-Graph-Transformers-for-Long-Range-Interactions/index.md

 This table indicates that **IGExplainer** performs the best on BAShapes with respect to **Explanation Accuracy** (Ground Truth Accuracy) and **Precision** for GPS models.

+While **Explanation Accuracy** is high among all explainers, this can be attributed to the limited size of the explanation truth mask, and may not be truly indicative of the truth.
+Recall, precision, and F1-scores are all better indicators of the models' ability to capture the truth and generate the proper subgraph explanations.
+This is because recall and precision capture how well the explainer retrieves the relevant edges while avoiding irrelevant ones.

 ![explainerfidelityBA](assets/explainerfidelityBA.PNG)

 When measuring **Fidelity** on BAShapes, or more specifically, **Characterization Score**, **IGExplainer** performs the highest with a score of 65.06, with **AttentionExplainer** performing the second highest with 50.32 compared to all other models.

+ We argue that **Fidelity** is more robust in providing assessments of explanation quality than the former metrics.
+This is because the former metrics' perceived effectiveness is highly dependent on the under- lying model architecture.
+This dependency creates an undesirable entanglement between model decision-making and explanation generation, where an explanation may not align with the true underlying rationale but still faithfully represent how the model arrived at its decision.
+This is shown in the F1 Score and **Characterization Score** for **AttentionExplainer**, where a low F1-score is achieved in conjunction with a high **Characterization Score**.

 ### PascalVOC-SP